commit 611b65f (2025-10-08 10:55:50 -0400) Torsten Scholak: wip

 The key economic differentiator between strategies is how the success rate and the cost structure evolve over time.
 We model this evolution explicitly as a time series:

-type Throughput = Quantity Rational -- tasks per second
+type Throughput = Quantity Scalar -- tasks per time unit

 -- | Usage is the number of tasks per time unit